 When a common understanding is clear, it becomes the benchmark against which the overall performance of an individual, project, team, or an entire organization is assessed and evaluated.

 Benefits of Developing a Competency Framework for an Organization

 An organization that neglects to define its expected standard of performance, will become an organization where the judgment of good, bad or excellent will be highly subjective.
-When a company or an organization does not have a common understanding of good, bad and excellent, its judgment cannot be fair and cannot lead to development priorities.
+Certainly, when a company or an organization does not have a common understanding of good, bad and excellent, its judgment cannot be fair and cannot lead to development priorities.

 A properly defined competency framework on the other hand, helps your company: